Imaginarydesign/invoicer/readme.md

 ## Credits

-This is a fork of original
+This project is inspired by Chris Coyier's [Editable Invoice](https://css-tricks.com/editable-invoice-v2/)